Gamerbot1000/SQTerm/README.md

 #

-**SQTerm** is a fast, modular, lightweight, terminal-based SQLite tool written in Python.
+**SQTerm** is a fast, modular, lightweight, terminal SQLite tool written in Python.
 Built for when you don’t want a bloated GUI and just need to get work done — fast.

 ---